Albert van Zyl

 Claudio earned his Bachelor of Science degree in Accounting from George Mason University.
 In addition, he is a Certified Public Accountant licensed in the District of Columbia and a Chartered Global Management Accountant as designated by the American Institute of Certified Public Accountants.

 David Robins joined the International Budget Partnership in August 2013, and is based in Washington, D.C.
-As a Research Assistant for the Open Budget Initiative, he is responsible for assisting the Program Officers in the collection and analysis of data for the Open Budget Survey, as well as providing technical assistance and support to IBP partners and in-country peer reviewers throughout the Survey process.
-Prior to graduate school, he served two years in AmeriCorps, working in the New Orleans public school system.
+As a Program Associate for the Open Budget Initiative, he is responsible for data collection and analysis for the Open Budget Survey, as well as providing technical assistance and support to IBP partners, in-country peer reviewers, and government officials throughout the Survey process.
+Prior to joining IBP, he worked for community organizations in New Orleans, and held internships in the US and UK governments.
 David holds an MSc in International Politics from SOAS, University of London, where his studies focused on the role of non-state actors in governance and democratization.

 Delaine McCullough joined the International Budget Partnership (IBP) in June 2008 as communications manager.
 She oversees the IBP’s print and electronic communications and manages media relations.
 Before coming to the IBP, McCullough was the director of marketing and communications for PDK International, an education association that works to strengthen K-12 education worldwide and cultivate future educators.
 She also managed the media relations for the 1999 Microcredit Summit Meeting of Councils in Abidjan and managed programs for various environmental and economic justice organizations.
 Her prior experience also includes four years as a policy analyst with the California Budget Project, where she worked on education finance and tax policy.
 McCullough holds a MA of Public Affairs from Indiana University’s School of Public and Environmental Affairs.